 Start drilling a hole in the adaptor for a friction fit with the hose.
 Leave enough slack for the guard to rest naturally in place when hanging it from the ceiling.

 Give your saw a 4″ dust port by dropping a 14″ square table saw dust hood into the bottom of your saw’s cabinet.
 Create enough space to install it by tilting the blade as far as your saw will allow.

 Install an overarm dust collector

 The dust is hard to capture on the table saw since it spits off the back of the blade.
 It flies into the air and spits back toward you.
 After the project, your whole body is full of dust.
 There are endless overarm collectors that you can make, and you can use designs of your own.
 The dimensions of the overarm collector will be different for every saw.

 Remove dust for health safety and cleanliness

-Consider the health risks involved in standing in a shower of fine dust particles.
-Table saws produce a lot of dust particles that cause both short and long-term health complications.
+Consider the health risks of standing in a shower of fine dust particles.
+Table saws produce a lot of dust particles that cause short- and long-term health complications.
 Health consequences of long-term exposure to dust are deadly hence the need to work on your dust collection system before operating the machine.
-It affects your chest and lungs, and sawdust causes respiratory problems and even cancer.
+It affects your chest and lungs, and sawdust causes respiratory problems and cancer.

 Invest in a good shop vac

-A shop vac is an affordable way of getting rid of dust from your table saw.
+A shop vac is an affordable way of removing dust from your table saw.
 You have zero costs when it comes to plumbing.
 Dust collectors last about 10x longer, but a quality shop vac lasts a lifetime.
 Plumbing a dust collection system comes at a price.